 Other symptoms include joint discomfort, swallowing problems, diarrhoea, bloating, constipation and little calcium deposits under the skin, which can cause ulceration of the fingertips.
 According to the Raynaud’s & Scleroderma Association, Raynaud’s can be the first symptom of scleroderma and may develop many years before other symptoms.

 This autoimmune condition causes inflammation of the joints, casing redness, swelling and pain.
 Around 10 per cent of people who have rheumatoid arthritis also have secondary Raynaud’s.
+Learn more about rheumatoid arthritis treatments in our guide.

 This autoimmune condition affects the sweat, saliva and tear glands, making them inflamed.
 Two of the main symptoms are dry eyes and dry mouth.
 It mostly affects women aged between 40 and 60.
 According to Arthritis Research UK, up to half a million people in the UK are affected, some of who also have Raynaud’s.